abhishek-kumar-code/Personal-Blog-Website/README.md

 ![](images/blogtitle.JPG)

 ### Which is better - Flexbox or Grid?
-CSS Flexbox has become extremely popular amongst front-end developers the last couple of years.
+CSS Flexbox has become extremely popular amongst front-end developers in the last couple of years.
 This isn’t surprising, as it has made it a lot easier for us to create dynamic layouts and align content within containers.
 However, there’s a new ferature in town called CSS Grid, and it’s got a lot of the same capabilities as Flexbox.
 In come cases it’s better than Flexbox, while in other cases it’s not.

 #### *CSS Grid excels in creating layouts for the webpage.
 Flexbox is the master of content flow for each element*

 This seems to be a source of confusion for developers.
 Each can achieve what the other is not capable of.
-So in this project we have used both together in harmony to build a most scalable and responsive layout.
+So, in this project we have used both in harmony to build a scalable and responsive layout.